simon-ritchie/apysc/docstring_markdowns/apysc/_expression/event_handler_scope.md

 ## `TemporaryNotHandlerScope` class docstring

 Class temporarily sets up a scope that is not a handler.
-This is used at a with statement.
+The apysc uses this at a with-statement.

 ### `__enter__` method docstring